Getting started with your own model#

 def setup(self):

-"""Load the model into memory to make running multiple predictions efficient"""
+"""Load the model into memory to make running multiple inferences efficient"""

 self.net = torch.load("weights.pth")